jeffreyfrederick/auto_dfu/README.md

 > ⚠️ **Warning:** This tool uses undocumented Apple interfaces and is intended for advanced users familiar with DFU procedures and macOS internals.
 Use at your own risk.

-🙏 Special thanks to macvdmtool for inspiration.
+🙏 Special thanks to macvdmtool for inspiration...and most of the code. :P

 ---